peterhoward42/vue-learning/README.md

 - Learn how to integrate other peoples JS libraries like Plotly etc.
 - Learn how to build and deploy it.
 - Learn how to use Routes
+- Refresh how to use web storage
+- Refresh use of underscore and similar

 # Log of Work

 *  Correlate notes made with structure of CLI generated project.
 *  Add and compose a trivial additional custom component.
 (ScratchCpt)
-*  Try text interpolation inside an attribute value o  Try using a method call as a binding expression o  Can the function be defined externally to the methods block? o  Re-express this as a computed prop o  Give the componet some data and use it
+*  Try text interpolation inside an attribute value
+*  Try using a method call as a binding expression o  Can the function be defined externally to the methods block? o  Re-express this as a computed prop o  Give the componet some data and use it